markroland/sand-table-pattern-maker/readme.md

 ## Controls

  - Press "o" to toggle an overlay of the pattern settings in the canvas
+ - Press "c" to toggle the live coordinates and plotter mechanism view

 ## How to Build a New Pattern